-1. Complete and submit a working copy of the RFA Staffing & Enrollment Worksheets Excel file indicating projected staffing needs for the proposed campuses over the next six years.
-Schools should also complete the second table outlining projected staffing needs for the entire network over the next six years.
+a) Complete and submit a working copy of the RFA Staffing & Enrollment Worksheets Excel file. indicating projected staffing needs for the proposed campuses over the next six years.
+Schools should also year, identify the regional leader (Regional Director, Executive Director, etc.) in the proposal.
+The SPCSA reserves the right to require schools which do not have network leadership and support position candidates identified to defer opening new campuses until the 2023-2024 school year and to add additional criteria to the complete the second table outlining projected staffing needs for the entire network over the next six years.
 Include full-time staff and contract support that serve the network 50% or more.
 Change or add functions and titles and add or delete rows as needed to reflect organizational plans.